iszczesniak/cpp/memory/index.md

 The example below shows how to return a result by value and by reference.
 On a modern system with a modern compiler, a result returned by value is not copied.
-To see some legacy C++ behviour, compile the example with the flag `-fno-elide-constructors`.
+To see the legacy C++ behviour, compile the example with the flag `-fno-elide-constructors -std=c++14`.
 Where and why are objects copied?
 That depends on the function call convention, constructor elision, and return value optimization.

 {% highlight c++ %}
 {% include_relative return.cc %}